alpinebuster/as-docs/content/docs/property.md

 The advantages of using properties include:

 * Value of property is properly handled by the Undo system
-* Property is stored in and loaded from .bbmodel files.
+* Property is stored in and loaded from .asmodel files.
 * Property is copied when copy-pasting or duplicating an object

 Properties are supported on the following classes: